 This statue of Avalokiteśvara is the Buddist Lord of Compassion and embodies the compassion of all Buddhas.
 A Bodhisattva is an enlightened being who has chosen to remain in the early realm to selflessly help others attain spiritual liberation.
 In this statue, the right hand is in the pose of the gesture of charity.
 His left hand may have held a lotus which is a symbol of purity.
 In Tibet, the Dalai Lama is believed to be his incarnation.

-Bodhisattvas are a popular subject in Buddhist art and are variably depicted, described and portrayed in different cultures as either female or male.
+Bodhisattvas are a favourite subject in Buddhist art and are variably depicted, described and portrayed in different cultures as either female or male.
 In Chinese Buddhism, Avalokiteśvara has become the somewhat different female figure Guanyin.
-Avalokiteshvara is the earthly manifestation of the eternal Buddha and he guards the world in the interval between the departure of the historical Buddha and the appearance of the future Buddha.
+Avalokiteshvara is the earthly manifestation of the eternal Buddha, and he guards the world in the interval between the departure of the historical Buddha and the appearance of the future Buddha.

 – Gautama Buddha